FellipePeixoto/GlobalUiEvents/README.md

 ## Future Roadmap

-- Allow creating a new preset directly from the inspector.
+- [ ] Allow creating a new preset directly from the inspector
+- [ ] Positive/Negative sounds for Up and Down or Right and Left
+- [ ] Positive/Negative sounds for Right and Left on Slide
+- [ ] To separeted sounds after slider meets it's lowest or higher values
+- [ ] Decouple Play Audio `SelectablesListenerManager` to enable take advantage from other audio system solutions

 ## License